planio-gmbh/rackstash/README.md

 require 'rackstash'
 ```

+If you use `Bundler.require` during your Rails initialization, you can skip
+the above step.

+Note though that is is **not sufficient** to require Rackstash
+in an initializer (i.e. one of the files in `config/initializers`) as these
+files are evaluated too late during Rails initialization for Rackstash to
+take over all of the Rails logging.
+You have to require it in either
+`config/environment.rb` or one or more of
+`config/environments/<environment name>.rb`.

-Additionally, you can configure it there by setting one or more of the
+Additionally, you can configure Rackstash by setting one or more of the
-following configuration settings in the environment file
+following configuration settings in the respective environment file.

 ```ruby
 # The source attribute of all Logstash events